filethis/developer-docs/docs/ft-connect-minimal-site.md

 ## Next steps

 You've now brought up the minimal app on your development box and have installed a number of development tools there.
-The next section will help guide you through actually embed an instance of the FileThisConnect element into your own website.
+The next section will help guide you through actually embedding an instance of the FileThisConnect element into your own website.